Warryn Campbell: Personal life

 Campbell is the son of Warryn and Sandra Campbell.
 His younger sister is singer-songwriter Joi Campbell.
 On May 26, 2001, he married Erica Atkins of the gospel/R&B duo Mary Mary.
-They have a daughter, Krista Nicole Campbell, born September 13, 2004.
-On April 24, 2010, the couple's second child, Warryn Campbell III was born.
+Their eldest daughter, Krista Nicole Campbell, was born on September 13, 2004.
+On April 24, 2010, the couple's second child, Warryn Campbell III, was born.
 On July 19, 2011, Erica announced on Good Morning America that she was pregnant with their third child.
 She gave birth early to a girl, Zaya Monique Campbell, on January 24, 2012.

 Campbell was diagnosed with kidney cancer in 2008 and had an emergency operation to remove one kidney.

 Awards and nominations

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences.